-Filtering and Monitoring are both important parts of safeguarding pupils and staff from potentially harmful and inappropriate online material.
-Governing bodies and the DSL have overall strategic responsibility for filtering and monitoring and need assurance that the standards are being met.
+Filtering and Monitoring - Filtering and monitoring are both important parts of safeguarding pupils and staff from potentially harmful and inappropriate online material.
+Governing bodies and the DSL41 have overall strategic responsibility for filtering and monitoring and need assurance that the standards are being met.